Xefili/paneos/content/systems/professional/Medium Level/Utilities/Memory Control.md

 Memory block size is dependant on the amount of physical and virtual memory installed on the system.
 A block may range from 4KB to 16MB.

 ## Restriction & Memory Safety
 This tool can be used to read any memory and modify almost all parts of the memory during the operation of the system.
-Therefore, this tool can reveal sensitive information and may only be accessed by the administrator user and cannot be invoked with an elevated application.
+Therefore, this tool can reveal sensitive information and may only be accessed by the administrator user or the [[Pane Foundation user]] and cannot be invoked with an elevated application.